miasrisusanti/017FSWChallenge/README.md

 # 017FSWChallenge
 # Challenge 1: Landing Page
-# This project was develop by Mia Sri Susanti for Binar Academy FSW class's Challenge.
+# This project was develop by Me for Binar Academy FSW class's Challenge 1.